-Drawing on the wall is a natural, immediate kind of expression, even as it remains at odds with the idea of an "art object" that we associate with museums.
+Kirsten Swenson originally wrote this catalogue essay for Permanent Maintenance, Peter Soriano's wall drawing project, on view through August 21, 2016, at the Colby College Museum of Art. // Drawing on the wall is a natural, immediate kind of expression, even as it remains at odds with the idea of an "art object" that we associate with museums.
 Children draw on walls, as do protestors and street artists.
 Walls have always been sites for art: from cave paintings, to frescos on the walls of Pompeian homes, to the Renaissance cycles from Giotto to Michelangelo and the socially engaged murals of Diego Rivera in the twentieth century.
 Framed, transportable paintings or drawings need not possess a discernible relationship to a particular time and place; drawing directly on the wall, by contrast, necessitates engaging with the rituals and temporal concerns of a specific environment.
 A wall drawing is part of an interior space (whether lobby, nave, or cave): it responds to a situation, a context, and, in turn, helps shape the intellectual and social environment that surrounds it.
 In 1968, the artist Sol LeWitt decided to draw on the walls of the Paula Cooper Gallery in New York's SoHo district, where experimental galleries were taking root in former warehouse and factory buildings.
 How could one acquire a work of this sort?
 In a commercial gallery, this question was inevitably front and center.
-When the drawing was first exhibited, the gallery's price list did not provide the customary dollar amount.
-It simply listed LeWitt's drawing as "per hour."
-The hourly wage of the artist-as-laborer would determine the drawing's cost for a collector or institution wishing to have it remade elsewhere.
-LeWitt's first wall drawing was visible for less than two weeks before it was painted over.
-He soon began to work with other drafters and had others execute his wall drawings, including students with whom he frequently collaborated.
-Thanks to LeWitt's precedent, the idea of artistic labor is often understood as something communal and even transferable.
+When the drawing was first exhibited, the gallery's price list did not provide the customary dollar an hourly wage of the artist-as-laborer would determine the have it remade elsewhere.
+LeWitt's first wall drawing was over.
+He soon began to work with other drafters and had with whom he frequently collaborated.
+Thanks to LeWitt's as something communal and even transferable.
+Peter So commission for the Colby Museum's lobby, recall LeWitt's example but proceed in a different direction: Soriano's process of generating a drawing involves a far more interconnected and experiential approach to site and institution.